 Well, that would sure make people look at what actually drives the economy and what hurts it.

-But actually, even Maxine Waters would vote for correctly.
+Even Maxine Waters would vote correctly.

-She has a very big taste for money.
+He has a very big taste for money.

-Well, when we were talking some years back about uh having competition in scoring instead of having CBO, you know, and have universities or whether SMP or Moody's others might get involved, but score the scores, and then you suggested, because you're always into having competition,
+Well, when we were talking some years back about having competition in scoring instead of having CBO, you know, and have universities, whether S ⁇ P or Moody's, others might get involved, but score the scores.

 It's like merit pay for good teachers.